Plastic bag free NSW

 Whether you are a shopper or a retailer you can do something.

-Clean Up Australia shows the damage that plastic bags do to the environment.
-Find out more by watching the video below:
+This video from Clean Up Australia shows the damage that plastic bags do to the environment: